alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   super
 end
 ```
-So, both these classes inherit the Base of Axis and in constructor of both of these classes, the constructor of Base is called:
+So, both these classes inherit the Base of Axis and in the constructor of both of these classes, the constructor of Base is called:
 ```ruby
 def initialize axes
   @axes = axes